geoneric/fern/documents/Texts/DataModel/Ontology.rst

 Given that, we can conclude that the constant value 5 is an example of an uncertain spatio-temporal attribute value.
 The value is 5 at all locations in the spatio-temporal domain and the error in the attribute value is zero at all these locations.
 Reasons why an attribute's value is constant in space and/or time are, for example:

-* The spatio-temporal domain is small compared to the variability of the attribute.
+* The spatio-temporal domain is small compared to the amount of variability of the attribute.
 * The measuring technique is not sensitive enough to pick up variation in the attribute's values.
 * Given the modelling task at hand, the model result is not sensitive enough to the attribute's variation.
+It may make sense to use a constant value because of better runtime efficiency.

 The fact that an attribute's value is constant or varies through space and/or time is not an inherit characteristic of the feature.
 Therefore: